brianluft/arcadia/project/TASKS.md

 - Must not require administrator access or UAC elevation.
 - High-DPI support.
 Use `TableLayoutPanel`/`FlowLayoutPanel` and auto-size for everything possible.
 When fixed pixel values are needed, multiply by dpi scaling factor.
 - Put all P/Invoke declarations in a global `NativeMethods.cs` class
 - When writing test scripts, mimic `scripts\test-computer-use-noop.sh` exactly.
+Do not build; we have `scripts\build.sh` for that.
+Call `build/dotnet/ComputerUse.exe`.
 - Warnings are unacceptable.
 Always fix them.

 ## Context